eliottbrion/eliottbrion.github.io/_posts/2018-06-13-understanding-the-GAN-value-function.md

 author: "Chester"
 ---

 I recently gained interest in Generative Adversarial Networks.
-Fascinated by both the theoritical idea and the various applications, I began reading the orginal paper of Goodfellow et al. My enthusiasm quickly calmed down as I got stuch at the first equation.
-This equation describes the minimax problem that a GAN aims to solve:
+Fascinated by both the theoritical idea and the various applications, I dove into the orginal paper of Goodfellow et al. My enthusiasm quickly calmed down as I got stuch at the first equation.
+This equation is suppose to describe the minimax problem that a GAN aims to solve:

 $$ \min_G \max_D V(D,G) = \mathbb E_{x \sim p_{data}(x)} [\log D(x)] + \mathbb E _{z \sim p_z (z)} [ \log(1-D(G(z))]$$